Supervisor/supervisor/docs/introduction.rst

 Platform Requirements
 ---------------------

-Supervisor has been tested and is known to run on Linux (Ubuntu 9.10), Mac OS X (10.4/10.5/10.6), and Solaris (10 for Intel) and FreeBSD 6.1.
+Supervisor has been tested and is known to run on Linux (Ubuntu), Mac OS X (10.4, 10.5, 10.6), and Solaris (10 for Intel) and FreeBSD 6.1.
 It will likely work fine on most UNIX systems.

-Supervisor will *not* run at all under any version of Windows.
+Supervisor will not run at all under any version of Windows.

+**Supervisor does not work on Python 3**.
+The master branch has work-in-progress support for Python 3.
+Supervisor is very likely to crash, cause subprocesses to hang, or otherwise behave unexpectedly when run on Python 3.
+See `issues running Supervisor on Python 3 <https://github.com/Supervisor/supervisor/labels/python%203>`_.
+It may also have regressions on Python 2 as a result of attempts to add Python 3 support.
+Help from developers with Python 3 porting experience is needed. **Do not use this branch on any production system.**

-Supervisor works under Python 2 version 2.6 or greater and Python 3 version 3.2 or greater.
+Supervisor 4.0 (unreleased) is planned to work under Python 2 version 2.6 or greater and Python 3 version 3.2 or greater.
+See note above about the current state of Python 3 support.